Inclusive Disaster Risk Reduction: Linking Policy and Practice

 Applicable to most attendees.

-For participants from low- and middle-income countries or without institutional support
+For participants from low- and middle-income countries without institutional support

-All rates include full access to materials, online discussions, and a certificate of completion.
+All rates include full access to materials, online discussions, and a certificate after successful completion.

 Evidence may be required to support the reduced and supported fees.